Retiro, Buenos Aires: Plaza San Martín

 Across the street opposite Retiro train terminal is the leafy Plaza San Martín, surrounded by great palaces and hotels.
 The Retiro lowlands were once the training grounds for General José de San Martín's Regiment of Mounted Grenadiers, and the modern-day Plaza San Martín features an equestrian monument to the hero of the Argentine War of Independence, as well as a memorial to the dead in the Malvinas War.

-The most significant landmark opposite the plaza is the Kavanagh Building, a reinforced concrete structure finished in 1936 that, at the time, was the tallest building in Latin America at 120 m.
+The most significant landmark opposite the plaza is the Kavanagh Building, a reinforced concrete structure finished in 1936 which was, at the time, the tallest building in Latin America at 120 m.
 Funded by an Irish Argentine woman, the Kavanagh stands on the northern end of pedestrian Calle Florida, and its construction followed the plaza's extensive redesign, which resulted in the demolition of a number of derelict buildings from the colonial era, though also of the original National Museum of Fine Arts, an ornate pavilion used for the 1889 Paris Exposition.
 Other architecturally significant landmarks facing the plaza include the Paz Palace, the San Martín Palace, and the Olivetti and Pirelli skyscrapers, which were among the first in the city built in the International Style.